Recreation & Adventure Travel

 - Other activities as opportunities arise

-During the summer months, there are three days of adventure activities, allowing for some overnight backpacking, rafting and biking trips.
+Throughout the year, there are various trips students can go on, including overnight backpacking, rafting and biking trips.
 Every July, the entire campus participates in trail work and hiking in Glacier National Park.

 Exploring new ways of looking at the world is a thread that runs through our entire program and is integral to student growth at Chrysalis.
 Our public service, adventure and travel programs allow students and their families to experience a diverse array of places, cultures and lifestyles and help usher students into the world as responsible citizens.